Matt Murdock (Marvel Cinematic Universe): Design

 Murdock's suits are differentiated more by texture than color, with a limited palette, "Because, obviously, he can't see his colors, but he has to know anything he chooses is going to coordinate with one another".
 Cox's size changed throughout the series as he continued to work out.
-Murdock begins the first season wearing a black costume (called the "vigilante outfit" by production), inspired by the one worn by the character in Frank Miller's The Man Without Fear, rather than the more traditional red, horned suit.
+Murdock begins the first season wearing a black costume (called the "vigilante outfit" by production), inspired by the one worn by the character in Frank Miller's and John Romita Jr's The Man Without Fear, rather than the more traditional red, horned suit.
 This was done to highlight the formation of Matt Murdock as Daredevil, with the costume evolving over time as the character develops.
 Quesada conceptualized the look based on DeKnight's specifications.

 Maslansky noted that they wanted the outfit to "look like something that Matt Murdock could put together himself, that he could either order off the Internet or shop around town. ...
 I went to army/navy stores.
 I went online.
 I looked at athletic clothing, compression clothing, military stuff and construction stuff....we wound up with pretty practical choices for him.
 His shirts are compression shirts and his pants wound up being from an army/navy store".
 Concerning the black mask, Maslansky noted that a balance between aesthetic and safety was required, and that "It's made out of a cotton mesh.
 Layers and layers of it.
 It has to really conform to his head, but at the same time, he had to be able to see through it."

 On the red suit that Murdock gets at the end of the first season, Maslansky said, "We wanted something that looked militaristic and functional, but also dramatic and sexy" adding that it was "tricky" making it practical.
 To begin the process of creating the suit, Quesada contacted Ryan Meinerding and the costume artists and design team at Marvel Studios, who all contributed design ideas, with one of Meinerding's ultimately being picked.
 Quesada, who previously worked as an artist on Daredevil comics, gave several suggestions, including the use of rivets and "architectural" shapes as a reference to the creation of New York City.
 The suit is intended to look like a Kevlar vest, and the black sections are an homage to comic panels where the artists highlighted certain areas with red, with "deeper portions" in shadow.
 On the mask, Meinerding noted the difficulty in designing the entire top half of a face that is intended to match the bottom half of an actor's face, "because half of his face has to be covered and has its own expression and the actor's face is going to be doing something else".